Collection Development Manual

 Definitions

-Information Resources Committee (IRC): The Library committee for planning and decision making on all selection, procurement, and management of the Library collections.
+Information Resources Committee (IRC): The Library committee for planning and decision making on all selection, procurement, and management activities of the Library collections.

 Manager, Library Resource Services (MLRS): Plans, leads, and manages the provision of, and access to, information resources to support the University's teaching, research, and service goals.